adamdbradley/stencil-forms/readme.md

 ## Goals

 - Reduce boilerplate in order to wire-up reactive inputs
-- Do not re-invent form validation, which is already provided by the browser
+- Do not re-invent form validation, but rather use [web standardized validation](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) already provided by the browser
+- User provides the actual input elements and any attributes in order to use existing [constraint validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) rather than providing a new API for validation
 - Do not provide any sort of UI, but rather provide utilities to make it easier to build custom UI which works directly with standards-based form validation
 - Accessibility out-of-the-box by linking inputs to their labels, descriptions and error messages with the appropriate aria attributes
+- Default to standard event listeners, such as `onInput` and `onChange`, but allow for custom event names that trigger value change events, such as Ionic's `ionOnChange`.

 ## Example